Welcome back, friend! Happy new year! Have you ever wondered what to do with your One Word?

 - Find foundational scriptures.
 I did this especially when my word was faith, and saw pertinent truths to help me move forward.
 Post them on index cards in a place you will see them every day.
 It will help you memorize them!

 - Chart some goals.
+Is there anything you feel compelled to do because of this choice?
+What results do you want to see?
 God will give you practical ways to apply your word.
 Ask Him.
 He cares about the details of your life!

 - Take the first step.
 Break down the goals into steps.
 When my word was create, I selected a specific notebook to jot down ideas, dream, and begin creating.
 My next step was to choose a time to create regularly.